 MBA Leading Innovation and Change, because the “Aid industry” needs to innovate and change and I needed to learn so I could play a small part in that.

 How did you plan to study each module, and what was the reality?
 How many hours did/do you have to put in each day/or in a week?

+Did you travel for work?
 How did travelling impact your ability to study?

 How were you able to interact with peers and/or professors given the time differences?

 I was so disappointed with the switch to an on-line residency because of Covid.
 Other than that, online interaction was fine and time differences were not a major issue for me.

 What does a typical day as an Online Masters’ student look like for you?

 There was no typical day for me, intense travel schedules and work responsibilities made that extremely difficult.
 Some weeks I could not get more than a few hours and in other weeks I studied 60 to 70 hours.